aizuddin85/openshift4/serving-cert-approver-workaround/README.md

 # OCP 4 UPI Baremetal
 ## Node Serving Certificate CSR Approver CronJob

+** BE CAREFUL, ONLY USE THIS WHEN YOUR ENVIRONMENT IS SECURED AND CONTROLLED SINCE THIS CRON APPROVED CSR UNCONDITIONALLY **

 **NOTE:** This is community effort, and provided as-is without any support for such.

 ## 1. Create project to host this cronjob